 For starters, you can make a business plan.
 A business plan can give you clarity and a path to success.
 Some business plans are long and complicated, but yours doesn’t have to be.
 You can begin with a set of defined goals, an action plan, and a timeline.

 As part of your action plan, think carefully about how you’ll promote your business in the coming year.
 Also known as “marketing,” promoting your business is the first step to getting new clients and a regular paycheck.
-Here are 7 great tips to ensure that your business gets noticed, along with a few recommendations from one of our partners, PhotoWhoa, who offers a wide variety of high-quality resources that will help you promote your photography business.
+Here is how to promote your photography business in 7 tips!

 Create a marketing strategy.